Revnoplex/baurpm/README.md

 Use `./baurpm.py` to use the python version

-See `./baurpm.py -H` for more commands and usage
+Run `baurpm -H` for a list of more commands and usage